 For many children in our community, school breakfast and lunch are their only source of adequate nutrition; some go hungry over the weekend.
 CUMC partners with local elementary schools to provide these students with backpacks containing four meals every Friday.
 This program needs donations of food (or money) and volunteers to fill the backpacks each week.

 Sometimes members of our church need a helping hand to get through a difficult time.
 This might mean cooking meals while a family member is in the hospital, or driving someone to a doctor’s appointment.
 Pastor Robyn coordinates these volunteers; let her know if you’d be willing to help out on occasion, or if you or someone you know in the church needs help.

 Do you have a child who is either in college or getting ready to start?
 Guardian Angels ensure our young adults aren’t forgotten even though many of them are living away from home while in college.
 “Adopt” a college student and send them a note or small care package to let them know we miss them and are praying for them.

 Visitations are an integral part of CUMC’s ministries and outreach.
 We regularly visit church members who are not physically able to attend church whether due to advancing age, illness, or other circumstance.
 Visits can occur in homes, nursing homes, hospitals, or hospice.
 The purpose of the visit is simple – to bring fellowship and a smile while spending time in conversation and prayer.
 If you know of someone who might need a visit, contact our Associate Pastor, Robyn Brown.

 Our HeBrews ministry provides coffee and light refreshments between the 8:40 AM service and the 11:00 AM service.
-We’re in need food donations each week, talk to Bernadette Alderson if you’re interested in helping.
+We’re in need food donations each week; talk to Bernadette Alderson if you’re interested in helping.